-You will do a research skills module to help you prepare for your dissertation and can choose FIVE optional modules (three in semester 1 and two in semester 2).
-You can opt for Research Skills in Linguistics (LING 6017) if your Dissertation has a linguistic focus or in Transnational Studies (TRAN 6011) if your dissertation has a literary, cultural, social or historical focus.
+You will do a research skills module to help you prepare for your dissertation.
+You can opt for Research Skills in Linguistics (LING 6017) if your Dissertation has a linguistics focus, or in Transnational Studies.
+Or opt for (LANG6029) if your dissertation has a literary, cultural, social or historical focus.
+You can choose FIVE optional modules (three in semester 1 and two in semester 2).
 You complete your dissertation over the summer period.